-The Corporation's executive compensation reflects the Corporation's desire to attract and retain top level executives required to ensure the success of the Corporation's short and long terms goals, to motivate the executive officers in achieving and exceeding the goals of the Corporation and its shareholders, and to remunerate its executives at a level commensurate with the market rate for executives with similar levels of responsibility.
-The basis for compensation to be paid to each executive officer consists of a base amount and performance-oriented incentive compensation.
-Incentive compensation is contingent upon both the short-term and the long-term performance of the Corporation and the individual's contribution towards that performance made by the executive officer concerned.
+The Corporation's executive compensation reflects the Corporation's desire to attract and retain top level executives required to ensure the success of the Corporation's short and long terms goals, to motivate the executive officers in achieving and exceeding the goals of the Corporation, and to remunerate its executives at a level commensurate with executives with similar levels of responsibility.
+The basis for compensation to be paid to each Named Executive Officer, including the CEO, consists of a base amount and performance-oriented incentive compensation.
+Incentive compensation is contingent upon both the short-term and the long-term performance of the Corporation and the Named Executive Officer's contribution towards that performance.